 - People Oriented: Human Resource Management focuses on and values people at work both as individuals and groups.
 It encourages people to develop their full potential and in return give the best to the organization.

-- Action-Oriented: Human Resource Management does follow rules, records and policies but it stresses on the action.
-The focus is on providing an effective and timely solution to employees for any problems, tensions or controversies faced by them.
+- Action-Oriented: Human Resource Management does follow rules, records, and policies but it stresses the action.
+The focus is on providing an effective and timely solution to employees for any problems, tensions, or controversies faced by them.